tilaskabengele/BiCrystal/README.md

 **Contact**: Tilas Kabengele tilas.kabengele@dal.ca

 # Packages
-`BiCrystal` is a python-based program that uses the Scipy packages.
-Additionally, the Crystal package, which is not part of the standard Python packages, should be installed. i.e Install via:
+`BiCrystal` is a python-based program that uses Scipy and Shapely libraries.
+Additionally, the Crystal package, which is not part of the standard Python packages, should be installed. i.e Install via pip or conda:

      pip install crystals
 or

-    conda install crystals
+    conda install -c conda-forge crystals and

+    pip install shapely

+ # Files